-The second competitor "victim" treads water or stands (depending on water depth) on the near side of the rigid cross bar in allotted lane.
-The second competitor "victim" holds both the throw line and the cross bar with one or two hands.
+The second competitor "victim" is located on the near side of the rigid cross bar in allotted lane.
+The second competitor "victim" has contact with the throw line and grasps the cross bar with one or two hands.
 The third and fourth competitors position themselves in the water on the far side of the cross bar.